patriciaschaffer/patriciaschaffer/insights/README.md

 This section gathers essays, manifestos, and reflections that inform my understanding and approach to artificial intelligence and human-computer interaction.
 These writings explore the ethical, psychological, and cultural dimensions of AI development and deployment.

-They represent ongoing thinking about how AI systems can and should respect human agency, foster transparency, and support shared responsibility between users and technology.
+They represent ongoing thinking about how AI systems can and should respect human agency, transparency, and shared responsibility between users and technology.

 These insights serve to: